 Rome local Alessandro with a team of young enthusiastic friends and family with culinary and beverage expertise, coined the term ‘RISTROT’ to describe their novel restaurant and bistrot hybrid.

-La Maisonnette Ristrot can be found in a historic 1920’s house in the foody, anti-tourist area of Garbatella.
+La Maisonnette Ristrot can be found in a historic 1920’s house in the foodie, anti-tourist area of Garbatella.
 A few feet from the metro, it sits in stark contrast below the DNA-like super bridge Ponte Settimia Spizzichino linked to the student area of Via Ostiense.

-In the kitchen simplicity and freshness are reign supreme.
+In the kitchen simplicity and freshness reign supreme.
 The Mediterranean culinary style has modern twists here and there, and places an emphasis on fresh fish.

 The winter menu includes appetizers like their flavour-packed Ristrot’s fish soup; steak tartare with barbecue sauce, Ravigote sauce, sweet paprika and Jerusalem artichoke chips; and creamed codfish balls, mayonnaise, pennyroyal.